Goldsboro Slip and Fall Attorneys

 The attorneys at Riddle & Brantley have a combined legal experience of 200 years.
-The North Carolina slip and fall lawyers at our firm have successfully recovered fair compensation on behalf of our clients.
+The Goldsboro injury lawyers at our firm have successfully recovered fair compensation on behalf of our clients.
 We believe justice counts, and we will fight to ensure you can hold the parties who caused your injuries or loved one’s wrongful death accountable for their actions.
 Additionally, we have a history of success with slip and fall accident claims, including:

 - $500,000 settlement.
 In this case, attorney Gene Riddle represented a client who sustained knee, foot and hip injuries in a slip and fall accident at a retail store.
 The case settled in mediation.